nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_supersede.md

 ## Create (Supersede) ##

-API to support superseding NRL pointers.
-This functionality is only available for providers.
+Provider interaction to support superseding NRL pointers.
 Create with Supersede (abbreviated to Supersede) is an extension of the [Create Interaction](api_interaction_create.html).
 The Supersede functionality will be used in cases where a Provider wishes to replace one DocumentReference with another, newer one.